Chased by the Devil

 Chased by the Devil (Vom Teufel gejagt) is a 1950 West German crime film directed by Viktor Tourjansky and starring Hans Albers, Willy Birgel and Lil Dagover.
-A doctor discovers a new medical cure with dangerous side effects, and takes the drug himself to test its limitations.

 It was shot at the Bavaria Studios in Munich and on location around the city.
 The film's sets were designed by the art directors Franz Bi and Botho Hoefer.

+Plot

+A doctor discovers a new medical cure with dangerous side effects, and takes the drug himself to test its limitations.